morwarid1/morwarid1.github.io/index.md

 #### I’m so glad you’re here!
 #### Let’s learn, grow, and navigate the world of data together!
-#### Explore my page to see how I can help you break into Data Analytics and build a successful career.

 ### Your Path to Becoming a Data Analyst